CMLPlatform/ramascene/docs/source/deployment.rst

 ==============================
 Cron can be used to clear the database results on a regular basis, see example below:
 #delete database contents at 5 a.m on every sunday
-0 5 * * 0 cd /<path-to-project-root>/ && /<path-to-python-virtual-env>/bin/python /<path-to-project-root>/manage.py clear_models
+``0 5 * * 0 cd /<path-pr-root>/ && /<path-to-virtual-env>/bin/python /<path-pr-root>/manage.py clear_models``

 RaMa-Scene memory usage
 =======================

-The memory usage of the application is approximately 1.8G, namely due to loading raw data in memory.
-Loading in raw data objects in memory improves calculations speeds.
-The following measurements are taken:

-* Daphe (Interface server for making Django available): increase from (default) 462M to 1.24G
-* Celery (background processor): increase from 1.24G to 2.24G
+The memory usage of a single query denoting the memory load of numpy objects of a given year is approximately 1.8G.
+Meaning that if we set concurrency to 2 the load can be at least 3.6G.
+Hence a capable server is needed with sufficient memory and CPU to run this application.